This policy sets out the requirements for schools in planning for and implementing work experience placements for secondary school students.

 It is the responsibility of the principal to determine which OHS program is the most appropriate for the student to undertake.

-Employers and students participating in work experience should continue to follow COVIDSafe practices in line with public health guidance and recommendations to reduce the spread of COVID-19.
+Employers and students participating in work experience must continue to follow COVIDSafe practices in line with public health guidance and recommendations to reduce the spread of COVID-19.

-Employers should ensure that students are aware of the workplace’s COVIDSafe Plan, if available, as part of their induction to the workplace.
-Students should comply with any control measures implemented in the workplace to manage the risk of exposure to COVID-19.
+Employers must ensure that students are aware of the workplace’s COVIDSafe Plan, if available, as part of their induction to the workplace.
+Students must comply with any control measures implemented in the workplace to manage the risk of exposure to COVID-19.

 Child Safe Standards